ATL-WDI-Exercises/project-vagabond/README.md

 Commit changes at least once for each user story.

 Put effort into your **design**.
-Use a CSS framework (e.g. Bootstrap), partials, and some custom CSS or Sass/Less.
+Use a CSS framework (e.g. Bootstrap, Materializes), partials, and some custom CSS or Sass/Less.

 Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for approval and merging**.